 There are many CEO’s that are CIMA qualified to prove that it is not just limited to the finance area.

 In contrast, ACCA’s Course traditionally emphasized auditing and compliance.

-ACCA affiliates are demanded in every sector by the Big Four accounting firms (which including, KPMG, PwC, E&Y, Deloitte) and multinationals like Citicorp, Nestle, JP Morgan, Microsoft, Siemens, Accenture and others.
+ACCA affiliates are demanded in every sector by the Big Four accounting firms (which include, KPMG, PwC, E&Y, and Deloitte) and multinationals like Citicorp, Nestle, JP Morgan, Microsoft, Siemens, Accenture and others.

-ACCA members tend to join the private practice as consultants or move into areas involving financial assessments, planning and management.
-They are also demanded in the Public Sector, Banking, Financial Services, or the Corporate Sector.
+ACCA members tend to join private practice as consultants or move into areas involving financial assessments, planning and management.
+They are also demanded in the Public Sector, Banking, Financial Services, and Corporate Sector.

 Roles suited to an ACCA Qualified Professional: